Vertebrate fauna of SE Asia

 The slender body is laterally compressed.
 The ground colour is grey to ruddy brown, and is adorned with dark brown and cream spots and flecks.
 The underside is cream mottled with brown flecks in places.
 There is a thick, dark brown stripe behind each eye, and the tongue is bright red.

-The Keel-bellied Whip Snake occurs in southern Thailand, parts of Indochina (Cambodia), Peninsular Malaysia, Singapore, Sumatra, Borneo, Java and parts of the Philippines.
+The Keel-bellied Whip Snake occurs in southern Thailand, Cambodia, Peninsular Malaysia, Singapore, Sumatra, Borneo, Java and parts of the Philippines.

 Figs 1 to 3 : Typical specimen from Singapore's secondary forests.
 All photos thanks to Noel Thomas.